amidos2006/PuzzleScriptGenerator-Python/README.md

 - No undo supported

 ### Version v0.3
-- Puzzle Script Engine now supports undo
+- Puzzle Script Engine now supports undo and can be disabled
 - Puzzle Script Engine logging while solving can be disabled
+- Puzzle Script Engine fixing legends can be disabled
+- Fixing bug with Puzzle Script Engine
 - Auto solver module added
 - Auto solver gets all possible unique solutions